Machine wash cold. Tumble dry. Hang dry for less wrinkles.

-Hand wash or gentle cycle with cold water using a mild pH neutral detergent.
+Hand wash or gentle machine cycle with cold water using a mild pH neutral detergent.
 Wash with like colors and tumble dry low.
 To keep your silk noil bandanna soft you can use a small amount of fabric softener or a dryer sheet or ball.
 It will also soften back up with wear.

 If you’re wondering what a pH neutral soap is, “Free and clear” detergents, or hypoallergenic detergents are usually a safe bet.
 Even a small amount of Dawn dish detergent will work in a pinch (for hand wash only).